next-multilingual/next-multilingual/README.md

 ### Creating shared messages

-We've been pretty clear that sharing messages is a bad practice from the beginning, so what are we talking about here?
+We've been clear that sharing messages is a bad practice from the beginning, so what are we talking about here?
 In fact, sharing messages by itself is not bad.
 What can cause problems if when you share messages in different context.
-For example you might be tempted to create a `Button.ts` shared message file containing `yesButton`, `noButton` keys - but this would be wrong.
+For example, you might be tempted to create a `Button.ts` shared message file containing `yesButton`, `noButton` keys - but this would be wrong.
 In many languages simple words as "yes" and "no" can have different spellings depending on the context, even if it's a button.

-So when is it good to share messages?
+When is it good to share messages?
 For list of items.

 For example, to keep your localization process simple, you want to avoid as much as possible storing localizable strings in your database (more details on why in the [design decision document](./docs/design-decisions.md)).
-So in your database you would identify the context using unique identifiers and you would store your messages in shared messages files, where your key's identifiers would match the ones from the database.
+In your database you would identify the context using unique identifiers and you would store your messages in shared messages files, where your key's identifiers would match the ones from the database.

 To illustrate this we created [one example using fruits](./example/messages/Fruits.ts).
 All you need to do, is create a component that calls `useMessages` like this: